gvwilson/thirdbit/src/fiction/cloudherd/index.md

 He was strong and good looking and the right age, and none of the girls she had kissed would ever stand up to her.
-Then she had met Ulfmaerr on her first (and only) trip to the sea, and she had realized that there were many different kinds of strength, and his was the one she needed.
+Then she had met Ulfmaerr on her first (and only) trip to the sea, and had realized that there were many different kinds of strength, and his was the one she needed.
 He never did anything quickly, which sometimes drove her to distraction.